EasyEdu/enrollment.js/README.md

 The fourth argument for the window.easyedu.enroll function is a function that will be called when the enrollment request to our API gets some error as response.
 The callback will receive the request response as argument.

 ### Client errors
- * If you don't pass the authorization key, you will get the error: `Uncaught authKey param is missing.`
+ * If you don't pass the authorization key, it will raise this error: `Uncaught authKey param is missing.`
- * If you pass a authorization token that is not a string, you will get the error: `Uncaught authKey must be a string.`
+ * If you pass a authorization token that is not a string, it will raise this error: `Uncaught authKey must be a string.`
- * If you don't pass the user properties object, you will get the error: `Uncaught params param is missing.`
+ * If you don't pass the user properties object, it will raise this error: `Uncaught params param is missing.`
- * If you pass a user properties object that is not an object, you will get the error: `Uncaught params param must be a object.`
+ * If you pass a user properties object that is not an object, it will raise this error: `Uncaught params param must be a object.`

 ### API errors
-If the given authorization key is not valid, you will get the following error as on the errorCallback:
+If the given authorization key is not valid, you will get the following error as the first argument on the errorCallback:
 ```js
 ["No class found with this auth_token"]
 ```

-If the given user properties object does not contain a key email, you will get the following error as on the errorCallback:
+If the given user properties object does not contain a key email, you will get the following error as the first argument on the errorCallback:
 ```js
 {
    "message":"Parameter is required",